 EPA's National Emission Trends (NET) database became available to OPPT early in 1998, well after relevant data for the project were obtained from AFS.
 EPA decided to use stack height data from NET to augment the AFS data because some States not included in AFS were included in NET.
-The NET database provides information on stack height measured in feet, and the annual emission rates of five criteria pollutants: VOCs, NO_x , CO, SO_2 , and PM{10} .
-To prevent double-counting of stacks from facilities in both AFS and NET, facilities present in both databases were identified based on the AFS ID.5 If stack height data for a given AFS ID were present in both databases, the data in AFS were kept for further analyses, and the data in NET were removed from further consideration.
+The NET database provides information on stack height measured in feet, and the annual emission rates of five criteria pollutants: VOCs, $NO_x$ , CO, $SO_2$ , and $PM{10}$ .
+To prevent double-counting of stacks from facilities in both AFS and NET, facilities present in both databases were identified based on the AFS ID.
+If stack height data for a given AFS ID were present in both databases, the data in AFS were kept for further analyses, and the data in NET were removed from further consideration.
 The NET database does not include an EPA ID for facilities, and thus specific facilities in common to TRI and NET cannot be identified, nor can the number of facilities in common be estimated.

-2.2.1 Analyses of stack height data in NET
+2.2.1 Analyses of Stack Height Data in NET

 As with AFS, EPA evaluated the possibility that stack heights within NET varied by whether the stack emitted possible TRI chemicals.
 Unlike AFS, NET does not record specific pollutants emitted from each stack.
 NET does, however, record annual VOC emissions from each stack.
 EPA identified 90,167 unique stacks in NET associated with 16,682 facilities listing their primary facility SIC code in the range 2011 through 3999, not including Federal facilities.
 The mean height of these stacks is 49.9 feet (15.2 meters).
 For the purposes of this analysis, the Agency labeled any stack with non-zero VOC emissions as a stack emitting possible TRI chemicals.
 Based on this definition, of the 90,167 stacks used in the analysis, 62,245 (69.0%) are classified as emitting possible TRI chemicals.
-The mean stack height of those stacks emitting possible TRI chemicals is 46.7 feet (14.2 meters), with a standard deviation of 51.0 feet (15.6 meters).
-The difference in the mean heights of these two groups of stacks is statistically significant, as determined by using a Student's t-test to compare the means'.6
+The mean stack height of those stacks emitting possible TRI chemicals is 46.7 feet (14.2 meters), with a standard deviation of 47.8 feet (14.6 meters).
+The mean height of the remaining stacks is 57.0 feet (17.4 meters), with a standard deviation of 51.0 feet (15.6 meters).
+The difference in the mean heights of these two groups of stacks is statistically significant, as determined by using a Student's t-test to compare the means'.

-5 From NET, EPA took the State Federal Information Processing Standard (FIPS) code, county FIPS code, and plant ID and concatenated them to form an identification number equivalent to an AFS ID.
+&lt;sup>6 From NET, EPA took the State Federal Information Processing Standard (FIPS) code, county FIPS code, and plant ID and concatenated them to form an identification number equivalent to an AFS ID.